Erudika/para/README.md

 ### Features

 - Standalone executable JAR with embedded Jetty (WAR also available).
-- RESTful JSON API secured with Amazon's Signature 4 algorithm.
+- RESTful JSON API for your objects secured with Amazon's Signature 4 algorithm.
 - Full text search (current implementation is based on ElasticSearch).
 - Distributed object cache support (implemented with Hazelcast).
 - Flexible security based on Spring Security (OpenID and Facebook login, CSRF protection, etc.).